Brillia Review: Do Homeopathic Focus Pills Work?

 As we discussed in our AZO Yeast Plus reviews article on another homeopathic supplement, we have not come across any convincing medical research suggesting that homeopathy works.

-A YouTube video on the “Reactions” channel has over 450,000 views, is produced by the American Chemical Society, and investigates in an engaging and animated way what the tenets of homeopathy are and whether or not they are proven to work:
+An animated YouTube video on the “Reactions” channel has over 450,000 views, is produced by the American Chemical Society, and investigates homeopathy:

 Highly Questionable Brillia Research